verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ## Load the images

-1. Download the Verrazzano ZIP file
+1. Download the Verrazzano ZIP file.
     * Download the Verrazzano ZIP file from the Oracle Software Delivery Cloud for major or minor releases.

         a.
 In your browser, go to the [Oracle Software Delivery Cloud](https://edelivery.oracle.com) and log in with your credentials.